folio-org/okapi/doc/guide.md

 It works!

 #### Creating a tenant
-But, as noted above, all traffic should be going through Okapi, not directly to the modules.
+As noted above, all traffic should be going through Okapi, not directly to the modules.
 But if we try Okapi's own base URL we get:

 ```